What is UEM - unified endpoint management?

 ...to UEM

 UEM emerged as the solution to this problem.
-It combines the functionality of EMM with the capabilities of client management tools (CMTs) used traditionally to manage on-premises PCs and laptops.
+It combines the functions of EMM with the capabilities of client management tools (CMTs) used traditionally to manage on-premises PCs and laptops.
 Most UEM tools also include, integrate or interact with endpoint security tools such as antivirus and anti-malware software, web control software, user and entity behavior analytics (UEBA) solutions, integrated firewalls and more.

 How UEM improves endpoint security

-Using multiple endpoint management tools to manage and secure different endpoint devices in different locations results in lots of manual and repeated work for security and IT teams—and increases the opportunity for inconsistencies, misconfigurations and errors that can leave the endpoints and the network vulnerable to attack.
-UEM greatly reduces the work and the risk—by creating a single, central dashboard where IT administrators and security teams can view, manage and secure every endpoint device connected to the enterprise network.
+Using multiple endpoint management tools to manage and secure different endpoint devices in different locations results in lots of manuals and repeated work for security and IT teams, and increases the opportunity for inconsistencies, misconfigurations and errors that can leave the endpoints and the network vulnerable to attack.

 UEM is aware of all devices on the network no matter the type of connection, how often they connect, and where they connect from.
-It can even discover connected devices that administrators or security teams aren’t aware of, in real time.
+It can even discover connected devices that administrators or security teams aren’t aware of, in real-time.

-From this central dashboard administrators can perform or automate critical management and security tasks for any or all devices, including:
+From this, central dashboard administrators can perform or automate critical management and security tasks for any or all devices, including:

 • Enrolling and provisioning devices: To reduce the administrative burden of BYOD, UEM solutions provide a portal where users can self-enroll and have their devices provisioned automatically.
 UEM also automatically enforces enrollment and provisioning for any new or unknown device attempting to connect to the network.